 Bob Ferguson - General Manager

-Bob Ferguson enters his 10th season with the Anaheim Ducks organization and fourth as General Manager of the San Diego Gulls.
-Ferguson is a hockey lifer, having been involved in either professional or amateur hockey for the past 38 years, either as a player, coach, or member of a front office.
+Bob Ferguson enters his 13th season with the Anaheim Ducks organization and sixth as General Manager of the San Diego Gulls.
+Ferguson is a hockey lifer, having been involved in either professional or amateur hockey for the past 40 years, either as a player, coach or member of a front office.

-The 2016-17 club went 43-20-3-2 for 91 points, second in the Western Conference and third in the American Hockey League (AHL), while defeating Ontario in the first round of the postseason before falling in the Pacific Division Finals to San Jose (five games).
-The Gulls were named winners of the 2016-17 President’s Award as the AHL Team of the Year, given to an AHL organization for overall excellence as voted on by all 31 (previously 30) AHL team presidents.
+The 2016-17 club went 43-20-3-2 for 91 points, second in the Western Conference and third in the AHL, while defeating Ontario in the first round of the postseason before falling in the Pacific Division Finals to San Jose (five games).
+The Gulls were named winners of the 2016-17 President’s Award as the AHL Team of the Year, given to an AHL organization for overall excellence as voted on by AHL team presidents.
 In the club’s inaugural season in 2015-16, the team finished with a 39-23-4-2 record for 84 points, earning earned second place in the Pacific Division and the club’s first berth in the Calder Cup Playoffs.
 Under Ferguson’s guidance, San Diego won its first-ever playoff series over the Texas Stars, 3-1, prior to falling to Ontario in the second round (five games).

 Ferguson was the Assistant General Manager of the Norfolk Admirals for the previous three seasons (2012-2015) and prior to that manned the same position for the Ducks’ prior AHL affiliates, the Syracuse Crunch (2010-12) and Iowa Chops (2008-09).
 He also spent one season as a college/amateur scout for the Ducks in 2009-10.